nicozanf/Test/README.rst

 PY4WEB runs fine on Windows, MacOS and Linux.
 There are many installation procedures (see the official documentation for details) but only two of them are summarized here.

-Using 'binaries' is the **simplest way** for starting py4web, but only for Windows and MacOS.
-This is meant especially for newbies or students, because it does not require Python pre-installed on your system nor administrative rights.
-You just need to download the latest Windows or MacOS ZIP file from [this external repository](https://github.com/nicozanf/py4web-pyinstaller).
+The **simplest way** to install py4web is using binaries, but it's only available for Windows and MacOS.
+It's meant especially for newbies or students, because it does not require Python pre-installed on your system nor administrative rights.
+You just need to download the latest Windows or MacOS ZIP file from `this external repository <https://github.com/nicozanf/py4web-pyinstaller>`__.
 Unzip it on a local folder and open a command line there.
 Finally run the commands (omit './' if you're using Windows)

 .. code:: bash
-   ./py4web-start set_password
+   z./py4web-start set_password
-   ./py4web-start run apps
+   z./py4web-start run apps